Elder-Soares-in-DRC-1-2.jpg

 Temple Square is always beautiful in the springtime.
 Gardeners work to prepare the ground for General Conference. © 2012 Intellectual Reserve, Inc. All rights reserved. | 1 / 2 |

-For one hour, Elder Soares encouraged the missionaries to center their lives and service on Jesus Christ, whom he described as the true source of joy.
-He emphasized:
+During the meeting, he encouraged missionaries to center their lives and service on Jesus Christ, whom he described as the true source of joy.

-“We can feel joy when we focus on Jesus Christ and His gospel.”
+“We can feel joy when we focus on Jesus Christ and His gospel,” said Elder Soares.

 He reminded them that missionary goals are not merely tasks to complete, but opportunities to draw closer to the Savior.
 By learning and living the gospel, missionaries discover deep and lasting joy.